stephenhillier/starlette_exporter/README.md

 `skip_paths`: accepts an optional list of paths that will not collect metrics.
 The default value is `None`, which will cause the library to collect metrics on every requested path.
 This option is useful to avoid collecting metrics on health check, readiness or liveness probe endpoints.

 `always_use_int_status`: accepts a boolean.
 The default value is False.
-If set to True the libary will attempt to convert the `status_code` value to an integer.
-If the conversion fails it will log a warning and use the initial value.
-This is useful if you use [`http.HTTStatus`](https://docs.python.org/3/library/http.html#http.HTTPStatus) in your code but want your metrics to emit only a integer status code.
+If set to True the libary will attempt to convert the `status_code` value to an integer (e.g. if you are using HTTPStatus, HTTPStatus.OK will become 200 for all metrics).

 `optional_metrics`: a list of pre-defined metrics that can be optionally added to the default metrics.
 The following optional metrics are available: